 The Pontchartrain Conservancy, partnering with other local agencies and volunteers, will remove thousands of derelict crab traps from the Lake Pontchartrain Basin.
 They will also provide data to analyze the economic impact of derelict crab traps on the Louisiana blue crab fishery.

-Richardson’s Bay Regional Agency is expecting to remove approximately 250 tons of abandoned and derelict vessels from Richardson Bay, located within the San Francisco Bay area.
+Richardson’s Bay Regional Agency removed approximately 364 metric tons of abandoned and derelict vessels from Richardson Bay, located within the San Francisco Bay area.

 Island Trails Network is working to reduce the entanglement and mortality of whales, Steller sea lions, and other marine mammals and increase awareness of the impact of entangling debris.